Comet Encke: Observations

 The comet has been observed at every perihelion since 1818 except 1944.

 An attempt to photograph the comet close to aphelion was made on 2 July 1913 using the Mount Wilson 60-inch telescope but the resulting photographic plate was lost in the mail.
 A second attempt using the same telescope was made on 1 September 1913 and this showed an object in about the right position (1.5 arcminutes from its then predicted position) but orbital uncertainties made it impossible to be sure of its identity.
 A recalculation of Encke's orbit in the 1970s resulted in a calculated position only a few arcseconds (2.0 in ascension and 4.6 in declination) from the imaged object meaning the object probably was Encke.

 In March 1918 the Greenwich 28-inch aperture telescope took observations of Encke (1917c).

 An observer of Encke's in March 1918 had this to say of the comet on March 12, comparing to the early March 9 observation, "The comet much shaper, brighter, smaller; its diameter was 1 1/2', magnitude 7.7 (B.D. scale).
 Its magnitude in the 6-inch Corbett was almost stellar, but in the 28 inch no definitive nucleus could be seen."

 A number of attempts were made to image the comet around the aphelion of 3 September 1972.
 Elizabeth Roemer and G. McCorkle photographed the comet on 15 August.
 R.E.
 McCrosky and C.-Y. Shao photographed it on 5 September and Elizabeth Roemer this time with M.R.
 Gonzales photographed the comet on 13 September.

-In 1980 Encke was the first comet to be detected by radar.
+In 1980, Encke became the first comet to be detected by radar, which was conducted from the Arecibo Observatory to measure the size of its nucleus.

 In April 1984 the Pioneer Venus Orbiter observed the comet in ultra-violet and made measurements of its rate of water loss.

-The failed CONTOUR mission was launched to study this comet, and also Schwassmann–Wachmann 3.

 On 20 April 2007, STEREO-A observed the tail of Comet Encke to be temporarily torn off by magnetic field disturbances caused by a coronal mass ejection (a blast of solar particles from the Sun).
 The tail grew back due to the continuous shedding of dust and gas by the comet.

+Exploration

+NASA’s failed Comet Nucleus Tour (CONTOUR) mission was planned to perform a flyby of Encke in November 2003, however it was destroyed shortly after sending itself into an interplanetary trajectory in August 2002.

+Proposed missions

+In the 1970s, the Goddard Space Flight Centre and Jet Propulsion Laboratory proposed to NASA probes that would fly past the comet in 1980.
+The Goddard Space Flight Centre's proposal was for a pair of probes launched directly towards the comet while the Jet Propulsion Laboratory plan was to use solar electric propulsion, or a Pioneer-class spacecraft.
+NASA did not attempt either mission.

+Across the globe, the German DLR also proposed a mission towards Encke using a spacecraft derived from the Helios probes.
+However, like the NASA proposals, this mission was also not attempted.